yft22/sec-gate-oidc/docs/4-sgate-svc-api.md

 ## usr-check

-Check if a user attribute is already present in database federated user store.
+Check if a user attribute is already present in the database federated user store.
 Technically this request is processed by fedid binding.
-Response is either 'available' when not present of 'locked' if already present in base.
+Response is either 'available' when not present or 'locked' if already present in base.

 Question:
 ```json